MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst-reporting.md

 ---
 author: yvonnedeq
-description: This article provides information about Virtual fraud analyst reporting and the available tools in Dynamics 365 Fraud Protection. ms.author: kfend ms.date: 03/01/2023 ms.topic: conceptual
+description: This article provides information about reporting and its available reports in Dynamics 365 Fraud Protection. ms.author: kfend ms.date: 03/01/2023 ms.topic: conceptual